Scythe Studio website employs cookies to improve your user experience (Read more)

 QML coding conventions

 Coding conventions go beyond the remit of formatting.
 The QML code can be formatted nicely and look okay from the code style perspective, but it may need polishing anyway.
-In Scythe Studio we are pretty restrictive about our coding conventions that slightly differ from official QML coding conventions, but they also add a lot of other concepts.
+In Scythe Studio we are pretty restrictive about our coding conventions that slightly differ from officialΒ QML coding conventions, but they also add a lot of other concepts like to declare child objects in a particular order.
 However, these official conventions are good for you to start with, so following them is suggested.

-Below you will find a few of the conventions that we follow in Scythe Studio company in order to provide high quality Qt Qml software development services and have clean QML code.
-We enforce following conventions even on job candidates while working on their technical assignments.
+Below you will find a few of the conventions that we follow in Scythe Studio company in order to provide high-qualityΒ Qt QML software developmentΒ services and have clean QML code.
+We enforce following conventions even on job candidates while working on their technical assignments during screening.

-In order to improve readability and traceability, setting an id of top-level item in a file to root is suggested.
-Then, in every single file you know that the reference to root is about top-level item.
+In order to improve readability and traceability, setting an id of a top-level item in a file toΒ rootΒ is suggested.
+Then, in every single QML file, you know that the reference toΒ the rootΒ is about the top-level item.

 Item {